aadishj19/Thesis/README.md

 It is primarily intended to be used via SLURM jobs to process large datasets.
 Here is a basic rundown of how to run the processing pipeline:

 1. Update the paths in `config.yaml` to point to your data files and directory as well as mention the amount of cores you want to use.
-2. Add your slurm info to submit_jobs.sh and combine_results.sh
+2. Add your slurm info to submit_jobs.sh and combine_results.sh.
 3. Edit the validate_flare_shape, check_local_variability and analyze_tess_data_from_files function in data_processing.py and adapt the thresholding for the cadence used.
 Should've implemented this using config.yaml but I'm too lazy.
 4. Submit the batch job to SLURM:
    ```bash